 The library building was renovated and expanded in 1984 to accommodate the needs of the growing campus.
 The university’s full time enrollment had grown to 9,000 students, and the library’s collection totaled 360,000 volumes.
 The building was doubled in size with the expansion of three floors and the basement.
 The front entrance ramp was also lowered to create a level main floor.

 More photos and information about the history of John C. Hitt Library can be found in this article.

 21st Century Library Project

-In 2011, Holzman Moss Bottino, together with Turner Construction, finalized conceptual design, cost estimation, and phasing strategy for a total building renovation incorporating a high-density automated storage and retrieval system (ASRS), later named the Automated Retrieval Center (ARC).
-The 21st Century Library Project was underway.
+In 2004, with enrollment at nearly 40,000 students, the university began a formal planning process for a second expansion of the library.
+In 2011, Holzman Moss Bottino Architecture, together with Turner Construction, finalized conceptual design, cost estimation, and phasing strategy.
+The total building renovation incorporates a high-density automated storage and retrieval system (ASRS), referred to as the Automated Retrieval Center (ARC).

 Phase I construction of the ARC was completed in 2019.
 Phase IA connected the ARC to the library with additional square footage and was completed in 2020.
 The original building continues to be renovated one floor at a time in additional phases.
 Visit the phased improvement pages to learn more about the 21st Century Library’s progress.